williamjameshandley/vimteractive/README.md

 Vimteractive was inspired by the workflow of the [vim-ipython](https://github.com/ivanov/vim-ipython) plugin.

-This plugin is designed to extend a subset of the functionality of vimteractive to other interpreters (including ipython).
+This plugin is designed to extend a subset of the functionality of vim-ipython to other interpreters (including ipython).

 At the moment, vimteractive supports the following interpreters: